project-chip/connectedhomeip/docs/silabs/general/OTA_SOFTWARE_UPDATE.md

     ```shell
     $ commander ota create --type matter --input chip-efr32-lighting-example.gbl --vendorid 0xFFF1 --productid 0x8005 --swstring "2.0" --swversion 2 --digest sha256 -o chip-efr32-lighting-example.ota
     ```
+#### For SiWx917 SoC Devices

+Storing a single Matter combined upgrade image(TA+M4) and transfer the image to the co-processor and rewrite the 917 firmware as well as M4 firmware Image then boot loading with the upgraded TA processor image and the M4 processor image.

+Host will initiate OTA download to receive combined image (TA+M4) and store M4 and TA image on flash backup location.

+##### Use Cases

+- Combined image where TA and M4 images to be upgraded.
+M4 image also has the **sl_matter_version** modified with the latest version.
+- Only M4 image to be upgraded.
+M4 image also has the **sl_matter_version** modified with the latest version.
+- Only TA image to be upgraded.
+In this case, We need to have a M4 image with just **sl_matter_version** modified with the latest version.
+This would be similar to Combined image upgrade.

+##### Creation of OTA Images

+- The first step is to create a combined image that contains both the firmwares (TA & M4).
+- This image is created by combining the binary images of both firmwares.
+- For the Matter OTA file, create a bootable image file with the .rps format (using the Lighting application image as an example) and then create the Matter OTA file from the bootable image file using commands provided below.
+- Once the .ota file is created, it will be uploaded onto the Raspberry Pi where the OTA provider application is running.

+###### Generating The Combined OTA image

+- Create TA  image (.rps) with combined image flag set by using command.

+    ```shell
+    commander rps convert <ta_image_combined.rps> --taapp <ta_image.rps> --combinedimage
+    ```

+- Create M4 .rps file from .s37 using below command.

+    ```shell
+    commander rps create <m4_image.rps> --app <m4_image.s37>
+    ```

+- Create M4 (.rps) with combined image flag set by using command.

+    ```shell
+    commander rps convert <m4_image_combined.rps> --app <m4_image.rps> --combinedimage
+    ```

+- Create combined image from the above created TA and M4 images.

+    ```shell
+    commander rps convert "combined_image.rps" --app "m4_image_combined.rps" --taapp "ta_image_combined.rps"
+    ```

+- Create the Matter OTA file from the bootable image file.

+    ```shell
+    ./src/app/ota_image_tool.py create -v 0xFFF1 -p 0x8005 -vn 2 -vs "2.0" -da sha256 combined_image.rps combined_image.ota
+    ```
+**Note:** For TA(alone) OTA firmware upgrade, follow the same steps as above.

+###### Generating The M4 OTA image

+- Create M4 (.s37) image to  (.rps) image using below command.

+    ```shell
+    commander rps create <m4_image.rps> --app <m4_image.s37>
+    ```

+- Create the Matter OTA file from the bootable image file

+    ```shell
+    ./src/app/ota_image_tool.py create -v 0xFFF1 -p 0x8005 -vn 2 -vs "2.0" -da sha256 m4_image.rps m4_image.ota
+    ```

 ### Running OTA Provider